Subject · Law

 Required for university Law?

-No — many top universities don't require A-level Law and some prefer it not be taken (Cambridge cited as preferring other A-levels)
+No: many top universities don't require A-level Law and some prefer it not be taken (Cambridge cited as preferring other A-levels)

 Distinctive style

-Heavy named-case recall (precedent-driven); structured legal application
+Heavy named-case recall (precedent-driven), with structured legal application

 Common tutoring need